19 Exciting Things to Do in Angeles City: A Local’s Guide

 Can I visit Clark without staying there?

 Absolutely.
-Clark Freeport Zone is just 15–20 minutes from downtown Angeles and has casinos, golf courses, water parks, museums, and open spaces to explore on a day trip.
+Clark is just 15–20 minutes from downtown Angeles and has casinos, golf courses, water parks, museums, and open spaces to explore on a day trip.

 Are there any safety tips I should know?